ABOUT

 Sen. Kagan is a Montgomery County native and graduate of our public schools.
 After receiving a political science degree from Vassar College, she took graduate classes in public policy at the University of Maryland.
 She later taught two semesters of State & Local Government at Montgomery College.

-Next Generation 9-1-1 Commission
+Next Generation 9-1-1

-The Senator earned Next Generation 9-1-1 Institute’s 2018 National Leader Award as well as the Maryland State Firemen’s Association’s (soon to be renamed FireFIGHTER’s??!)
-2019 and 2020 Senator William H. Amoss Memorial Legislative Award for her commitment to public safety.
-In 2022, Sen. Kagan was nominated and selected to serve as the elected official on the NG9-1-1 Interoperability Oversight Commission (NIOC).
-She recognizes the critical importance of this service to people in need: “When 9-1-1 fails,” she often tells audiences, “people die.”
+The Senator was recognized with the prestigious Next Generation 9-1-1 Institute’s “National Government Leader of the Year” award in both 2018 and 2022.
+The Maryland State Firemen’s Association (MSFA) (soon to be renamed FireFIGHTER’s??!) presented her with the Senator William H. Amoss Memorial Legislative Award in both 2019 and 2020 for her commitment to public safety.
+In 2022, Sen. Kagan was appointed to serve as the elected official on the NG9-1-1 Interoperability Oversight Commission (NIOC).
+She recognizes the critical importance of this service to people in need: “When 9-1-1 fails people die.”

 Green Champion